Jeyaa-NKS/TNSDC-NLP/README.md

 - `Average Review %`: The percentage of average reviews for the medicine.
 - `Poor Review %`: The percentage of poor reviews for the medicine.

+### Exploratory Data Analysis

+- Data analysis is performed to gain insights into the dataset.
+- Histograms and heatmaps are used to visualize the distribution and correlations of numerical features.

 ### Data Preprocessing
 - Text data in the `Medicine Name`, `Uses`, and `Side_effects` columns is preprocessed using the following steps:
   - Lowercasing